nextzlog/zylo/README.md

 ## Events

-- When zLog loads a user defined contest, zLog will try to load a DLL with the same name as the CFG file except for the file extension.
 - The following functions need to be provided to zLog by the DLL and are called by zLog as needed.

 ### Start & Exit